Deleck/square-api-basic-template/README.md

 * Clone this project.

-* Open Visual Studio Code and a Terminal.
-In your terminal and type the following to install the packages:
+* Open the project in Visual Studio Code and open a Terminal.
+In your Terminal, type the following command:
 ```
 npm install
 ```